swcarpentry/good-enough-practices-in-scientific-computing/index.md

 A common practice in academic writing is for the lead author to send successive versions of a manuscript to coauthors to collect feedback, which is returned as changes to the document, comments on the document, plain text in email, or a mix of all three.
-This results in a lot of files to keep track of, and a lot of tedious manual labor to merge comments to create the next master version.
+This allows co-authors to use familiar tools, but results in a lot of files to keep track of, and a lot of tedious manual labor to merge comments to create the next master version.

 Instead of an email-based workflow, we recommend mirroring good practices for managing software and data to make writing scalable,